manuelrdsg/TodoApp/README.md

 ***
 ##Build

  Each component (Mongodb, ExpressJS, AngularClient) is deployed on a docker container.
-It uses docker-compose to relate the different containers.
+IWe use docker-compose to relate the different containers.
 To execute the app just run:

  ```
  docker-compose up --build